biopsy

 Pathology reports: Frequently asked questions

-In this section, our team of pathologists provide answers to some of the most frequently asked questions about pathology and pathology reports.
-Have a question?
-Contact us.
+In this section, our team of pathologists answers some of the most common questions about pathology and pathology reports.
+If you have additional questions, feel free to contact us.
 What is a pathology report?
-A pathology report is a medical document describing the examination of tissue by a pathologist.
-A pathologist is a specialist medical doctor who …
+A pathology report is a medical document that explains what was found when a pathologist examined a tissue sample.
+It describes …

 Read More »